VidaFathi/Salary-Prediction/README.md

 # Salary-Prediction
-In this repository, we use Machine Learning algorithms such as Linear Regression, Logistic Regression to predict salaries for various jobs.
+In this repository, we use Machine Learning algorithms such as Linear Regression, Logistic Regression, K Nearest Neighbor(KNN), Decision tree and random forest to predict salaries for various jobs.